usnistgov/OSCAL/redesign-nist-pages/Design Elements.md

 ## Site Template

 Discussion is needed to determine the template for the redesigned site.
-The user story recommends use of U.S. Web Design System [U.S. Web Design System](https://designsystem.digital.gov/) offered by GSA.
+The user story recommends use of [U.S. Web Design System](https://designsystem.digital.gov/) offered by GSA.

 ## Project Logo
 C2 Labs recommends a project logo as a way to brand project materials.